 A medical emergency ends when the attending physician feels that, based on the medical evidence, a patient is stable enough to return to his/her home province or territory.

-- Replace government health insurance plan (i.e. it does not cover routine medical care like a doctor’s visit)
+- Replace the government health insurance plan (i.e. it does not cover routine medical care like a doctor’s visit or routine lab work)

 - Allow for elective, alternative or experimental treatment

 In cases where additional treatment may be required, once the attending physician feels that based on the medical evidence, a patient is stable enough to return to his/her home province or territory to get additional treatment, AND the patient chooses to continue their travels, any related expenses to this travel medical emergency will not be covered by the plan.

 Travel claims are paid directly by Allianz where possible; however, if you need to pay up front, be sure to ask for an itemized bill from the service provider.
 You can submit your travel claim online through the Allianz Claims Portal for faster claim processing.
 This portal allows you to file a new claim, track the status of an existing claim or complete an existing claim.

 Travelling within Canada